51m0n397/IoT2020Course/README.md

 For information about how to run this project check my blogpost on Hackster https://www.hackster.io/simone-bartolini/iot-human-activity-recognition-using-aws-02c4fa

 #### Demonstration
-You can see this part of the project in action in this video
+You can see this project in action in this video